 Owenhouse Ace Hardware – The Helpful Place Since 1879

-For over 130 years, Bozeman residents have trusted the folks at Owenhouse Ace Hardware to provide them with everything from buggies, wagons, and plows to modern tools, appliances, and lawn mowers.
+For almost 140 years, Bozeman residents have trusted the folks at Owenhouse Ace Hardware to provide them with everything from buggies, wagons, and plows to modern tools, appliances, and lawn mowers.

 A valuable and integral part of the Bozeman community and surrounding areas, Owenhouse has survived the tenure of time, from the days of hand labor and foot travel to modern tools and motorized transportation.
 Evolving from a farm supply store to a full-service hardware store, the business continues to operate on its long standing reputation of providing quality products and great service, before and after the sale.
 This tradition has garnered it the phrase heard lovingly among locals: “Ace is the place.”

 Opened in 1879 by Mr. Frank Benepe and Mr. Davidson, the store focused mainly on providing farm supplies like buggies, wagons, harnesses, hay, and grain.
 In 1890, saddle maker Mr. E. J. Owenhouse purchased an interest in the business, then called Benepe-Owenhouse Hardware, where he would work for nearly three decades.

 In 1905, the store set up shop at the corner of Willson and Main (where Chalet Sports is now located).
 The words “Benepe,” and “Agricultural Implements” are still just visible on the west side of the building.
 The business eventually moved to the present location at 36 East Main.
 Over the years, the building has been modernized and expanded, including the transition of the carriage and auto shop into the current bike repair shop, Owenhouse Cycling